Creating Chinese websites that “speak” to your Chinese audience

 The content needs to be written with the audience in mind.
 Existing web content can be translated to Chinese, but it also needs to be localised for the targeted Chinese audience.
 Do not use translation plug-ins.
 The content must be professionally translated, copywritten, and edited based on your overall Chinese marketing strategy.
 It may be that your English site just needs some small adjustments or selected pages converted to Chinese to achieve your goal.

 Images need to be considered from the audience perspective and convey prestige, quality, fame, and tell a story about the history of your product or service.
 Colours have different implications in China too.
 The CHIN team can advise on the overall look and feel and best approach.

 Email is not popular in China, so you must use Chinese methods of communication: WeChat is essential, as are QR codes in appropriate places.

 Speak to us first to find the best approach for your Chinese website

 CHIN can guide you on all aspects of web creation including:

 - Design for a Chinese audience

 One billion Chinese consumers – your website is the first plank!
-As specialists in Chinese markets, Chin Communications helps you effectively communicate your messages across the platforms that work best for you.
+As specialists in Chinese markets, CHIN helps you effectively communicate your messages across the marketing channels that work best for you.